nicolaj-hartmann/Hangfire.Prometheus/README.md

 # Hangfire.Prometheus
 Simple plugin for .NET Core applications to export Hangfire stats to Prometheus.

+# Initial Kudos

+This plugin was extended based on [Hangfire.Prometheus](https://github.com/fiftyonefifty/Hangfire.Prometheus/tree/master).
+All credits go to [fiftyonefifty](https://github.com/fiftyonefifty) for the original work.

 # Description
 The plugin uses the Hangfire JobStorage class to export metric "hangfire_job_count" using "state" label to indicate jobs in various states.
 The metrics are updated before every scrape.
 The states exported are: